-Congress recently passed, and President Biden signed into law, an update to the SECURE Act of 2019 (SECURE 1.0).
-The new law is named the Setting Every Community Up for Retirement Enhancement Act (SECURE 2.0).
+Congress recently passed the Setting Every Community Up for Retirement Enhancement Act.
+President Biden signed it, and President Biden signed into law, an update to the SECURE Act of 2019 (SECURE 1.0).
+It is named Setting Every Community Up for Retirement Enhancement Act (SECURE 2.0).

 This law is designed to: